Event filters

 An event filter has two parts:

 When an event is received, Mechanic begins by running any event filters that are present on a store's Mechanic account.
 (Order is not guaranteed.)
 Mechanic renders each event filter template, providing the event and shop variables.
-If an event filter's result equals false
+If an event filter's output equals the string "false", Mechanic halts processing of that event entirely—no tasks are run.
+Any other output (including empty output) allows the event to continue to tasks subscribing to the event's topic.

 An event that wasn't processed will look something like this, in the Mechanic frontend: